 A successful application of the sterile insect technique and other strategies designed to eliminate large populations of insects relies on the efficient releases of competitive, sterile males into the natural habitat of the target species.
-As released sterile females do not contribute to the sterility of population in situ, systems for the separation of male from female individuals are needed.
+As released sterile females do not contribute to the sterility of a population in situ, systems for the separation of male from female individuals are needed.
 This is especially key for vector-transmitting species like mosquitoes, in which only females bite and transmit diseases.
-While several genetic and transgenic approaches have been developed that permit male-female separation for some species, separation based on sexual size dimorphism continue to be a useful technique in the laboratory and in small factory settings for elimination of females at the pupae stage.
+While several genetic and transgenic approaches have been developed that permit male-female separation for some species, separation based on sexual size dimorphism continue to be a useful technique in the laboratory and in small to medium mass rearing settings for elimination of females at the pupae stage.